What is Pupil Premium?

 You can apply online here or collect an application form from the school office.

-Please find below a link to our Pupil Premium Statement for 2021-22
+Here is a link to our Lowerplace Pupil Premium Strategy Statement 2023 - 2024.pdf

 The recovery premium will be allocated using the same data as the pupil premium.
 This means the following pupils will attract recovery premium funding to schools:

 - pupils who are eligible for free schools meals (FSM)

 - pupils who have been eligible for free school meals at any point in the last 6 years